-- (2) different rights for entitlement of dividend, right shares or bonus shares or entitlement to receive the notices and to attend the general meetings; - (3) rights and privileges for indefinite period, for a limited specified period or for such periods as may from time to time be determined by the company; - (4) different manner and mode of redemption, including redemption in accordance with the provisions of these articles, subject to sections 85 and 95 (4) of the ordinance, including but not limited to, by way of conversion into shares with such rights and privileges as determined by the company in the manner and mode provided in these articles; and - (5) Different rights and privileges for listing or non-listing of any class of shares. - 10.
+- (2) different rights for entitlement of dividend, right shares or bonus shares or entitlement to receive the notices and to attend the general meetings; - rights and privileges for indefinite period, for a limited specified period or for such periods as may from time to time be determined by the company; - (4) different manner and mode of redemption, including redemption in accordance with the provisions of these articles, subject to sections 85 and 95 (4) of the ordinance, including but not limited to, by way of conversion into shares with such rights and privileges as determined by the company in the manner and mode provided in these articles; and - (5) Different rights and privileges for listing or non-listing of any class of shares. - 10.
 Subject to section 95(4)(a) of the ordinance and any rules in that regard made under the ordinance, the company may issue shares which are to be redeemed or any other redeemable security, on such terms and in such manner as may be provided in the said section and rules. - 11.
-Subject to provisions of the ordinance and these articles and subject to any special rights or privileges for the time being attached to any issued shares, the shares in the capital of the company for the time being, including any new shares resulting from an increase in the authorized capital, shall be under the control of the directors who may allot or otherwise dispose of the same or any of them to such persons (subject to article 43), on such terms and conditions, and with such rights and privileges annexed thereto as the resolution creating the same shall direct, and if no direction be given, as the directors shall determine and at such times and in such manner as the directors think fit, either at par or at a premium or subject to section 84 of the ordinance at a discontinuity power to the directors to give any person the right to call for and be allot the company at par or at a premium or, subject as aforesaid, and discount such option being exercisable at such time, and for such consideration as the converse think fit.
-Provided that the shares in the capital of the company shall always be as a stully paid shares and no shares shall be issued as partly paid shares.
-The inectoristication as regards any allotment of shares, duly comply with such of the provisions rection 73, the central depositories act, the central depository regulations, the issue and the share capital rules, as may be applicable to the company. - 12.
+Subject to provisions of the ordinance and these articles and subject to any special rights or privileges for the time being attached to any issued shares, the shares in the capital of the company for the time being, including any new shares resulting from an increase in the authorized capital, shall be under the control of the directors who may allot or otherwise dispose of the same or any of them to such persons (subject to article 43), on such terms and conditions, and with such rights and privileges annexed thereto as the resolution creating the same shall direct, and if no direction be given, as the directors shall determine and at such times and in such manner as the directors think fit, either at par or at a premium or subject to section 84 of the ordinance at a discount, with power to the directors to the right to call for and be allotted shares of any class of par or as premium or, subject as aforesaid, at a discount, such option is the line, and for such consideration as the directors think fit. the compan being exercise ripe capital of the company shall always be issued as fully paid shares.
+The directors shall, as regards Left sares, duly comply with such of the provisions of sections 67 to 73, the any allotme the sact the central depository regulations, the issue of capital rules and the share capital rates as may be applicable to the company. - 12.
 The directors may allot and issue shares in the capital of the company as payment or part payment for any property sold or transferred, or for services rendered, to the company in the ordinary course of its business, and shares so allotted shall be issued as and shall be deemed to be fully paid shares. - 13.
 The board shall, as regards any allotment of shares, duly comply with such provisions of sections 67 to 73 of the ordinance as may be applicable.